Structural Bias Beyond Homophily: A Study of Fairness in Link Prediction: Related Works

 \subsection{Graph Generation}

-Classical graph generation models have long provided foundational tools for replicating key network properties, such as community structure, degree distribution, and scale-free topology~\cite{holland1983stochastic, newman2003structure, barabasi1999emergence}.
-However, these models were not designed with fairness considerations in mind and generally lack mechanisms to explicitly control relevant parameters like homophily or sensitive attribute imbalance.

-Fairness-aware approaches have therefore emerged, often relying on graph cloning techniques~\cite{zhu2022survey, zheng2024fairgen}, which replicate an existing graph.
-While such methods have proven effective for addressing privacy concerns, they depend on a source graph, limiting their flexibility in generating networks of arbitrary size or with customizable properties.
+Classical graph generation models have long provided foundational tools for replicating key network properties such as community structure, degree distribution, and scale-free topology~\cite{holland1983stochastic, newman2003structure, barabasi1999emergence}.
+These models were not designed with fairness considerations in mind and generally lack mechanisms to control parameters such as homophily or sensitive attribute imbalance.
+Fairness-aware approaches have therefore emerged, often relying on graph cloning techniques~\cite{zhu2022survey, zheng2024fairgen} that replicate an existing graph.
+While effective for privacy-related purposes, these methods depend on a source graph and offer limited flexibility in generating networks with arbitrary or customizable structural properties.
+The Biased Preferential Attachment~\cite{stoica2018algorithmic} supports homophily tuning during graph growth, and the Contextual Stochastic Block Model~\cite{deshpande2018contextual} allows community-correlated node features, but both rely on a single attachment mechanism, limiting the structural diversity of the generated graphs.
+Learning-based generators such as GenCAT~\cite{maekawa2023gencat} synthesize graphs with controllable community structures and attribute distributions, but their lack of interpretable parameter control makes them less suited to the kind of controlled structural intervention our analysis requires.

-Additionally, the Biases Preferential Attachment model \cite{stoica2018algorithmic} enables homophily tuning during graph generation, providing a tool to study bias in growing networks.
-However, its reliance on a single growth mechanism limits structural diversity, making it less suitable for exploring the broader range of biases relevant to fairness evaluation.

-Finally, learning-based generators such as GenCAT \cite{maekawa2023gencat} have been proposed to synthesize graphs with controllable community structures and attribute distributions.
-While effective for realistic graph synthesis, such approaches are less suited for controlled fairness evaluation, where explicit parameter tuning and interpretable structural mechanisms are preferable.

-Here, we aim to introduce a simple, non-learning-based graph generation method tailored to the study of structural biases, while preserving typical topological patterns observed in LP tasks.